 What dog doesn't like to play fetch?
 This ball launcher will help catapult your dog's favorite ball at a longer distance.
 He'll be so excited to chase after it and he’ll get plenty of exercise as well.

 A plush ball is so soft and safe to play while indoors but plush balls can be played outside too since it is machine washable and easy to clean or dry.
 This ball is usually made of lambs’ wool.

 A Tether Tug is a handmade dog toy that's best to use for outdoors.
 It is great for active and energetic dogs that need more playtime and exercise.
 Tether Tug keeps dogs so busy that they won't pay attention to other things in the backyard.
 They won’t try to dig up your flower garden or chew on the backyard fence because they have this toy to play with.

-Use this interactive ball to keep your dog occupied indoors, so he doesn’t have to chew on your shoes or pillows.
-The Wobble Wag Giggle Ball has a sound tube that emits giggles when shaken, rolled and moved around.
-It’s sure to excite your pet!
+Use this interactive ball to keep your dog occupied indoors, so he doesn't have to chew on your shoes or pillows.
+The Wobble Wag Giggle Ball has a sound tube that emits giggles when shaken, rolled, and moved around.
+Like most other best interactive dog toys, it’s sure to excite your pet and mentally stimulate him!
 The ball is also designed with six pockets so it’s easier for the dog to pick it up with its mouth.

 11. Frozen socks

 There's also no need to spend on this and since your dog likely loves chewing socks, why not make it an actual toy from it?
 Simply knot your socks into a ball and store it in the freezer.
 If your dog is bored, the frozen socks will keep him busy for an hour.